 I’m excited to be an Ambassador for award-winning Little Passports, a Global Adventure!
 I’m an affiliate for Little Passports and, as an ambassador, I received a year’s subscription to the World Edition of Little Passports.
-Once a month, I’ll be sharing some Montessori-inspired activities featuring Little Passports.
+I’ll be sharing some Montessori-inspired activities featuring Little Passports.
 Of course, all opinions are my own.
+(Note: my Little Passports posts will contain affiliate links at no cost to you.)

 Little Passports wasn’t available when I was homeschooling my now-adult children, but I’m sure I would have subscribed to it if it would have been available.
 We had a few monthly subscriptions for our homeschool, and they added variety and interest each month.
 I think the story of Sam and Sofia along with the excitement of receiving a package in the mail each month adds interest to the study of geography.
 Whether you homeschool or not, this would be a great idea for summer or to help your child/ren learn more about geography in a fun way at any time.